 Something to Watch or Listen To

-Now that you have your headphones, you will also need to pack something to watch or listen to.
+Now that you have your headphones, you will also need to pack something to watch or listen to on your long haul flight.
 I am not a big user of inflight entertainment, so I don’t usually bother with anything other than my phone for this, but if you are looking for something a bit bigger, try to squeeze a tablet into your luggage before hand.

 Check if wifi or entertainment is available on your flight, and decide if you would like to pay for these services once on board.
 They may be worth it to you.
 Also check if you need to download an app onto your device in advance to be able to take advantage of these.